 Do you understand your own work clearly enough to explain it even to a lay person?
 If your answer is yes, you have no excuse not to use a visual abstract maker online.

-Even though you and your colleagues may understand the research and findings perfectly, it is your duty to help your audience to understand it just as well, and a free online tool is the ideal way to achieve this.
+Even though you and your colleagues may understand the research and findings perfectly, you have to help your audience understand it just as well, and a free online tool is the ideal way to achieve this.
 Make it visual!

 If your answer is no, I’m afraid that you might have trouble writing your paper from abstract to acknowledgments.
 In this case, a free abstract generator also could help you feel more confident and in control of your work.
 And thus, I strongly recommend you try creating your own visual abstract online.

-Some readers may find it complicated even to understand the title of a scientific paper.
+Some readers may find it even complicated to understand a scientific paper’s title.
 Make it visual!
 All in all, an image explains more than a thousand words.
 Don’t know how?
 We are here to help.

 Write the takeaways in as few words as you can and then, trim it down even more.
 Simplify the main points until you have only a sentence or two.
 This will serve as the base for your graphical abstract.